scn2016/solution2021/README.md

 Creates an Resource on the AWS by using the given terraform code.

-* IAC using terraform (VPC,Subnets,route tables, nat gateway , internet gw , EKS cluster & node pool , security groups/rules)
+* IAC using terraform (RDS,EC2,ELB,Security Group,VPC,Subnets,route tables,internet gw, user data scripts)